DayWalker35/Visual-History-Search/SECURITY_AUDIT.md

 ```

 **Key Storage**:
-- Stored in `chrome.storage.local` as JWK format
+- Stored in `chrome.storage.local` or `brave://settings/content/all?sort=dataStore` as JWK format
-- Protected by Chrome's storage encryption (OS-level)
+- All screenshots are encrypted with AES-256-GCM before storage.
+Encryption keys are generated locally and never leave your device.
+Data is stored using Chrome's local storage API.
 - Never transmitted or exported outside extension
 - Deleted on uninstall